By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The dream pulls up your experience and begins looking at all the parts of the memory.
-It remembers the car you were in, the people you were with and the garage your car went to for repairs.
-Your dream may also include medical attention your received and things you thought about during the accident.
+It remembers the car you were in, the people you were with, and the garage your car went to for repairs.
+Your dream may also include the medical attention you received and the things you thought about during the accident.

 Your brain now takes the experience apart and begins to file the information away for future use.
 The friends in the car get filed under friends.
 The garage gets filled under fixing things and so on.

-You dream has now helped you use the recent event to see ways to have happy experiences with friends, get things fixed and secure the money you need to pay for those repairs.
-None of this is very scary right?
+Your dream has now helped you use the recent event to see ways to have happy experiences with friends, get things fixed, and secure the money you need to pay for those repairs.
+None of this is very scary, right?
 By disassembling experiences and saving facts your brain catalogs your experiences for future use.
 At least this is the way this particular theory sees dreaming.